 The second study shows that testosterone inside the testicles (instratesticular testosterone or ITT) has to reach a certain amount for Sertoli cells to "wake up" to produce sperm.
 TRT actually decreases testosterone inside the cells by an unknown mechanism.
 HCG doses under 300 IU along with TRT may not normalize intratesticular testosterone since 250 IU produced an ITT 7% below baseline.
 500 IU produced ITT 25% above normal.
 The Baylor study below used the 500 IU dose.

 Conclusion: Do not use anything below 500 IU if you want to normalize your ITT while on TRT.
 No studies have been done on twice per week injection frequency, but that dose may work to prevent testicular atrophy (anecdotally).
 Three times per week or more may be needed to preserve fertility while on TRT.
+However, 33% of men (mostly older and who have been on TRT the longest prior to introducing hCG) do not respond as well to TRT+hCG when it comes to sperm quantity and quality.
+Those men may be better off on hCG+FSH.

 Testosterone+ HCG Preserves Healthy Sperm in Men on Testosterone Replacement Therapy (Injections and gels)